faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 ## Introduction

 On November 1, 2016, Tad Callister, general president of the Sunday School and former General Authority, delivered a BYU Devotional entitled [The Book of Mormon: Man-Made or God-Given?](https://speeches.byu.edu/talks/tad-r-callister_book-mormon-man-made-god-given/)  The talk is somewhat unique among recent addresses by general officers of the Church in that it addresses in scholarly fashion[^37footnotes] various theories about the creation of the Book of Mormon.
 Callister argues against these theories and then offers counter-evidence and argumentation supporting the orthodox LDS narrative.
-Shortly after, he gave a highly condensed and slightly modified version of the talk in general conference.[^followedupwithgctalk]
+Shortly after, he gave a highly condensed and slightly modified version of the talk in general conference.[^followedupwithgctalk]  More recently, he published a book on the topic, [A Case for the Book of Mormon](https://www.goodreads.com/book/show/43914093-a-case-for-the-book-of-mormon).

-Although some responses were made to his conference address, and some responses have addressed portions of his devotional, none have yet responded to his Devotional address in full.
-Given that Callister carefully and emphatically lays out a case in defense of the orthodox LDS position, and given his status as a general officer of the Church and the forum where the address was delivered, it seems appropriate to offer up a detailed counter-response.
+Although some responses were made to his conference address, very partial responses have been made to his book,[^partialresponsetobook] and some responses have addressed portions of his devotional, none have yet responded to his arguments in full.
+Given that Callister carefully and emphatically lays out a case in defense of the orthodox LDS position, and given his status as a general officer of the Church and the forum where the address was delivered, it seems appropriate to offer up a detailed counter-response to Callister's core arguments.[^nobookresponse]

 ### Two Models: "ancient" and "modern"

 In discussing Callister's talk, I will primarily be comparing two models:

 * The **modern origin model** suggests that someone or some people composed the Book of Mormon by drawing upon or being influenced by the early 1800s cultural milieu.
 Two main theories have been argued for recently:
     * Joseph Smith was primarily responsible for the creation of the text.
-Those espousing this model include Fawn Brodie, [Dan Vogel](https://www.mormonstories.org/podcast/book-of-mormon-dan-vogel/), and Brent Metcalfe[^metcalfejsci]).
+Those espousing this model include Fawn Brodie, [Dan Vogel](https://www.mormonstories.org/podcast/book-of-mormon-dan-vogel/), Brent Metcalfe,[^metcalfejsci] and [John Hamer](https://www.mormonstories.org/podcast/john-hamer-book-of-mormon-creation/)).
 I will refer to this as the "Joseph Smith composed it" (JSCI) model.
     * Some other group of people were responsible.
 [D. Pawl Trebas](https://www.youtube.com/watch?v=wf3MluItWQE) points to Lucy Mack, Joseph Smith Sr., and Hyrum Smith as primary authors.
 [Craig Criddle](https://www.youtube.com/watch?v=utDU45lm210&list=PLCC85CE4017A42CE3) and [Robert Hancock](https://www.youtube.com/watch?v=fC4u6lOQONs&list=PL09606347D9096CB6) point to Sidney Rigdon and to some lesser extent Oliver Cowdery and Joseph.
 I will refer to these theories as the "others mainly composed it" (OMCI) model.
 Joseph may have helped or played a role in dictation, but others were primarily responsible for the content.
 * The **ancient origin model** (AKA **divine intervention model**) suggests that Joseph Smith was able to convey the meaning of an ancient American source into English.
 And, if ancient information were somehow being transmitted through Smith, then this strongly implies supernatural intervention since nobody knew ancient American languages at the time.
 Four main theories have been advanced for the translation:
     * An **ironclad** translation would mean that Joseph transmitted precisely what was shown to him in the seer stone or Urim and Thummim and this then was a high-fidelity transfer of the meaning of the text on the golden plates into English.
-Some witness accounts seem to support this model, but enough data contradicts this model that few, if any, scholars support it today.
+As [Royal Skousen has observed](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=1186&context=jbms), "A number of statements from the witnesses definitely show that virtually all of them believed in the iron-clad theory."
+Still, enough data contradicts this model that few, if any, scholars support it today.
     * A **tight** translation (or "tight-control") is like an ironclad translation but leaves room for Joseph to impose some small variation on the outcome of the translation.
 Witness accounts and [the early work of Royal Skousen](https://scholarsarchive.byu.edu/jbms/vol7/iss1/4/) support this model.
     * A **loose** translation (or "loose-control") leaves room for Joseph to greater variation on the outcome of the translation.
 Still, this model suggests that the essence of what was on the ancient plates is being transmitted.
     * The **expansionist** model allows Joseph broad room to express ideas in whatever language he chooses and to interject or expand *significantly* on the ancient text being transmitted.
 Blake Ostler [first outlined this model](https://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V20N01_68.pdf) ([2005 update](https://www.timesandseasons.org/harchive/2005/04/updating-the-expansion-theory/))